-In many service stations we can read "Minimum delivery 5 liters".
+In many petrol stations we can read "Minimum delivery 5 liters".

 Is it ok?

 Who has not already seen a mention Minimum delivery 5 liters On the fuel pumps?

 The ban on tied selling

 It's forbidden to deny a consumer the sale of a product or the provision of a service, except for a legitimate reason, and to subordinate the sale of a product to the purchase of an imposed quantity or the concurrent purchase of another product or service and to make the provision of a service subject to that of another service or the purchase of a product where such unfair commercial practice within the meaning of Article L. 120-1.

 This article applies to the activities mentioned inArticle L113-2 of the Consumer Code, that is, in particular, to all production, distribution and service activities.

 Is there an exemption for petrol sales?

 To my knowledge, there are no exemptions for service stations!

 Therefore, the fact of making the purchase of gasoline to a predetermined quantity seems very abusive.